In a nutshell

-I absolutely dig feedback and will try and reply to each of your comments, but if I don’t do so, hang in there.
+Re is six now, and the blog is five, and it’s been five years of meeting some lovely people online and offline.
+I feel connected to each and every person who comments on the blog, writes to me, or reaches out in any way.
+I try and write back most of the time, but if I don’t, it may just be a case of mommy amnesia, so keep writing.
 Perhaps my cat got my keyboard.
 And while I am all for healthy discussions and points of view, if you intend to be mean, vicious, malicious or racist, I have just two words.
-Stay out.
+Stay out

-Please do not reproduce any text or images in this blog without my permission.
-You can write to me on mommygolightly@gmail.com should you have any questions.
+And lastly, please do not reproduce any text or images in this blog without my permission.
+It’s not cool.

 Enjoy the blog!